 Example 1

 A container carrier reports to the nearest coastal station that it has lost some of its deck containers during severe weather conditions.
-The Member State receiving the information should distribute the information to all potentially affected Member States.
+The Member State receiving the information should distribute the information to all potentially affected Member States and to the flag state (if EU flag vessel).

 It should be noted that sending a lost and found objects report does not relieve the authority from the responsibility of sending Maritime Safety Information (MSI) through established channels in order to warn other traffic.

-Ships which fail to comply with the reporting requirements of Directive 2002/59/EC (Article 16.1(a), 2nd bullet point of Directive 2002/59/EC) – Incident type FAILED NOTIFICATION
+Ships which fail to comply with the reporting requirements of the VTMIS Directive (Article 16.1(a), 2nd bullet point) – Incident type FAILED NOTIFICATION

-Whenever a ship does not comply with the reporting requirements imposed by Directive 2002/59/EC, coastal stations should distribute an Incident Report to Member States along the planned route of the ship, if known.
+Whenever a ship does not comply with the reporting requirements imposed by Directive 2002/59/EC, coastal stations should distribute an Incident Report to Member States along the planned route of the ship, if known, and to the flag state (if EU flag vessel).

 The Incident Report form that may be used is shown in Appendix 3.